-ON: %Date% AT: %Time% Message: %Message%
+WHEN: %Date% %Time% Message: %Message%

 - 6) Create a new group.
-Set its Description field to SMS Replies Group and its Group field to sms_replies_group - 7) Populate the group with members that should receive reply messages. - 8) Go to Connectors Connector X 2-Way. - 9) Check "Enabled GSM-AT replies" - 10) Set the Reply Recipient to: replies - 11) Create a new folder on the local hard drive for the GetASCII module's basic polling directory.
+Set its Description field to SMS Replies Group and its Group field to sms\replies\group - 7) Populate the group with members that should receive reply messages.
+If you include local recipients, PageGate GUI Client workstations will receive replies as well. - 8) Go to Connectors Connector X 2-Way. - 9) Check "Enabled GSM-AT replies" - 10) Set the 'Reply Carrier' to the carrier using the cellular hardware. - 11) Set the 'Reply Recipient' to: replies - 12) Create a new folder on the local hard drive for the GetASCII module's basic polling directory.
 We recommend creating: C:\PageGateData\ASCII\